Mahboob-A/Movio/README.md

  **APP: Event Manager**

-* `event_manager` is the app that is responsible to communicate with the cloud `RabbitMQ` instance  <a href="https://github.com/Mahboob-A/Movio-API-Service/">Movio API Service </a> is using to communicate with  <a href="https://github.com/Mahboob-A/Movio-Worker-Service/">Movio Worker Service </a>.
+* `event_manager` is the app that is responsible to communicate with the cloud `RabbitMQ` instance  <a href="https://github.com/Mahboob-A/Movio-API-Service/" target="_blank">Movio API Service </a> is using to communicate with  <a href="https://github.com/Mahboob-A/Movio-Worker-Service/" target="_blank">Movio Worker Service </a>.

 * The `event_manager` app consists of a `Django Management Command` that runs on different process to listen to the events of the Movio Inter Services.

-* It produces messages  to be consumed by  <a href="https://github.com/Mahboob-A/Movio-Worker-Service/">Movio Worker Service </a> and it also listens to the messages that are produced by  <a href="https://github.com/Mahboob-A/Movio-WOrker-Service/">Movio Worker Service </a>.
+* It produces messages  to be consumed by  <a href="https://github.com/Mahboob-A/Movio-Worker-Service/" target="_blank">Movio Worker Service </a> and it also listens to the messages that are produced by  <a href="https://github.com/Mahboob-A/Movio-WOrker-Service/" target="_blank">Movio Worker Service </a>.

 * `Video Submission API` - `/api/v1/app/events/video-upload/` -> API that offloads the video processing to the `celery worker`.